 Methods of Using Marijuana

 The traditional process of consuming weed is via smoking it either in a pipe, vape pens, or a joint.
 This method is the most common way of using pot because you are very unlikely to overdose by smoking it.
-There are risks if the weed was treated with other more potent drugs.
 However, the effects of smoking the contents of weed will generally last for only 45 minutes.

 This new form of ingesting marijuana involves highly concentrated levels of THC.
 It contains 40-80% THC, compared to top-quality marijuana, which has about 20% THC.
 This concentration is 4 times more potent than medical-grade marijuana.
 Some of these CBD concentrate dab oils are also known as earwax, budder, shatter, butane honey oil (BHO), and honey oil.